The 2021 seven-day, six-night Ohio to Erie Trail bicycle ride is set for September 11-17, 2021. Registration opened April 1, 2021.

 Riders travel through the Cuyahoga Valley National Park, the ONLY National Park in Ohio.
 There is time to visit museum centers, memorials, and shops.

-There is a small fee of $60 for transportation back to Columbus or Cincinnati after the ride that will be collected when you register.
+There is a fee of $115 for transportation back to Columbus or Cincinnati after the ride that will be collected when you register.
 This is for the rider, bike, and luggage.

 Flying In To Cincinnati? – If you wish to ship your bike to us before the ride so that a local bike shop can put it together for you all you need to do is ask.
 We have a bike shop that will receive your bike, put it together and tune it up for you, and save the box for us to ship it back out for you after the ride.
 The shop is a very reputable shop.
 You’d ship the bike to them no later than August 30th.
 They put bike together and we pick it up for you along with your packing materials.
 At end of ride we take your bike back to the bike shop and they ship it out for you unless you make other arrangements.
 Currently the cost by the shop is $65 for this service.
 We do not charge you for bike pick up from the shop or for bringing your bike back to Cincinnati to ship out.
 You will need to pay for that shipping home through the bike shop folks.